mrrobotisreal/mrrobotisreal/README.md

 I've got years of hands-on experience working with cloud infrastructure, securely managing massive amounts of sensitive customer data, designing resilient and scalable systems, and building user interfaces that provide intuitive and engaging user experiences.

-For years I've been a self-taught learner, successfully worked as a professional software engineer, all without getting a degree, but I finally decided to finish my **Bachelor's Degree (B.S.) in Computer Science** to expand my knowledge related to Machine Learning and AI.
+For years I've been a self-taught learner and worked as a professional software engineer, all without getting a degree, but I finally decided to finish my **Bachelor's Degree (B.S.) in Computer Science** to expand my knowledge related to Machine Learning and AI.

 **Click here to view my LinkedIn →** [![LinkedIn](https://custom-icon-badges.demolab.com/badge/LinkedIn-0A66C2?logo=linkedin-white&logoColor=fff)](https://www.linkedin.com/in/mitchell-wintrow/)